The 2021 Credit Score Guide – Chapter Three

 Conclusions about the information CRAs hold about you

 One good thing about the way that credit reference agencies operate and compile the data is that credit reports are constantly being updated and modified.
 Even if you’ve had problems in the past, changing your behaviour will have an impact on your credit rating even if it might take time.
+It’s recommended to check your credit profile from time to time because it’s very common to find errors that can pull down your credit score.
+Click here to get your credit report FREE now!

 We might dislike the idea of information being held about us but credit reference agencies are a necessary evil.
 Without them, accessing credit would be much more time-consuming and the risks of identity fraud all the greater.